husonlab/splitstree6/doc/user-manual.md

 There is a `Show` menu button to determine whether country names, continent names and/or oceans should appear as labels.
 There is a button to determine whether to show two copies of the map side-by-side for Pacific-centric data.

-Additional controls to help focus on local regions will be added in the future.
+There is a button to zoom to the shown haplotype data.

 ## Workflow graph tab